camlbrown/AutoMD-SAXS/README.md

 ```bash
 ff_convert/
 ```
-Invoked by ```simulation_setup.sh ```, this folder contains the conversion scripts that recast your input PDB’s atom names and residue labels into the conventions required by the Amber14-SB and CHARMM36m force fields.
+Invoked by ```simulation_setup.sh```, this directory contains scripts that recast the input PDB’s atom names and residue labels into the conventions required by the AMBER and CHARMM force fields.

 ```bash
 slurms/